nemethomas/Wanderwege/README.md

 There is a time-bound limit of API calls that can be used within the freely available non-commercial use which forces us to restrict the requests for the weather forecast data.
 Therefore, we reduced our hiking routes to be queried to 300.
 This way, we can ensure a seamless integration and operation of the data engineering pipeline.

 The coordinates of the hiking routes are first retrieved from the table `OVRP_HikingRoutes`.
 We then gather the weather forecast data, where we extract 19 meteorological data points for each location and hour.
-We transform the data, create a new table `OPNM_WeatherForecast` in our database `www_db` and ingest the data given the adjusted data types.
+We process the data, generate a new table `OPNM_WeatherForecast` in the `www_db` database, and ingest the data using the appropriate data types.

 **Geocoding addresses: OpenCage**